 Distance to Gaza

-In homage to artist Khaled Hourani’s art project ‘The Road to Jerusalem’, where he placed ceramic tiles featuring the distance from different locations to Jerusalem, together with the International Academy of Art Palestine we developed ceramic plates depicting distance markers to Gaza.
+‘Distance to Gaza’ is an homage to artist Khaled Hourani’s art project ‘The Road to Jerusalem’, where he placed ceramic tiles featuring the distance from different locations to Jerusalem.
+Together with the International Academy of Art-Palestine, we developed ceramic plates depicting distance markers to Gaza.
 The plates connect different locations in the world to Gaza, whose borders are locked because of the Israeli siege since 2007.
 Nevertheless, Gaza remains a pulsating center for Palestine.

 - Mamon Ashreteh (PS)